RiQhy/ZeroUI/README.md

 # Starting The Project
 Use Android Studio and android phone to use the project. <br>
 It is recommended to use android phone because emulator doesn't support all the sensors needed for the app.
+Also newer wersions of the vision-task("com.google.mediapipe:tasks-vision:0.10.0") will cause errors ad it trys to use one thread for more than one action.
+Getting the recognizer to work in combosable was no possible as of this time

 # Views and what they mean
 Motion Sensor view is where the app uses sensors to detect phones movement. <br>